-To view the criteria for each Category, please click on each Category Title below.
-Submissions for the 2020 Awards are now open.
+To view assessment criteria please click on each Category titles.
+Applications for the 2020 Awards are now closed.

 This Award seeks to acknowledge individuals who exhibit excellence through a range of different disciplines.
 Their title may extend beyond HR, but they will show a track record of HR work requiring capability across a number of HR disciplines.

 Eligibility: At least 4 years experience in an HR Practitioner role (employed in HR roles since 2015 or earlier) and are currently in a HR generalist position.

 This Award seeks to acknowledge individuals who demonstrate excellence in a specific HR discipline.
 Entries in the category will be from individuals who have developed a reputation as a go to expert in their chosen speciality and will be working at the leading edge of new HR practice.

 Eligibility: At least 4 years experience in an HR practitioner role (employed in HR roles since 2015 or earlier) and are regarded as a leader and specialist in their chosen field of expertise.